subhan-imran/YumYumYonder/README.md

 **Core Features:**
  - Customer App:
     - Browse local restaurants and menus
-    - Customizable order placement and checkout
+    - Order placement and checkout
-    - Secure payment integration
     - Order tracking with real-time updates
     - Ratings and reviews
     - Push notifications for order updates and promotions